candacemonster/journal-for-wellbeing/_posts/2025-06-27-on-noticing.md

 ---
 layout: post
 title: "On Noticing: A Gentle Start to Journaling"
+author:
-categories: [journal]
+categories: [journal, reflection]
-tags: [mindfulness, presence, awareness]
+tags: [mindfulness, presence, awareness, beginners]
 image: https://media.giphy.com/media/2A0jTOgSpH4p0dZoHN/giphy.gif
-description: "Noticing is a quiet act of mindfulness.
-This piece explores how simple awareness can be the starting place for journaling and deeper self-connection."
-excerpt: "The act of noticing is a quiet form of mindfulness.
-This post explores how awareness, even in small moments, can deepen your journaling and your life."
+description: "Noticing—one sensation, one sound, one small feeling—is a quiet doorway into journaling, presence, and self-connection."
+excerpt: "You can begin journaling by simply noticing: a sound, a feeling, the light shifting.
+Small observations become a gentle record of presence."
 date: 2025-06-27
 featured: false
 hidden: false